michaelnmmeyer/mini/README.md

 corresponding transition in the automaton array, for each transition.
-Although using a single 64-bit integer to store data related to a given transition might be faster due to locality of reference, I chose to use two arrays so that the same code can be used for decoding standard an numbered automata.
+Although using a single 64-bit integer to store data related to a given transition might be faster due to locality of reference, I chose to use two arrays so that the same code can be used for decoding standard and numbered automata.

 Finally, automata are prefixed with a 12-bytes header containing the following
 fields: